 What is the Learning Partners program?

 The Learning Partners program goal is to help the student learn to learn; thus the emphasis is on teaching learning strategies more so than content tutoring.
-Learning Partners is an optional fee-based program available only to students with a documented learning disability and/or attention deficit/hyperactivity disorder.
+Learning Partners is an optional fee-based program available to students with a documented learning difference, such as learning disability, autism spectrum disorder, or ADHD.
 Learning Partners has helped many students develop self-advocacy, build stronger learning strategies, and develop math, reading, and writing skills that are critical to college success.
 Learning Partners is most helpful to students who have a high level of internal motivation to succeed in college academics.

 I just want to request classroom or testing accommodations.
 Do I have to enroll in Learning Partners to receive accommodations?

 No. Accommodations are provided free of charge and are the right of all students who have properly documented, ADA-recognized disabilities.
-Learning Partners is an optional fee-based program available only to students with a documented learning disability and/or attention deficit/hyperactivity disorder.
+Learning Partners is an optional, fee-based program available to students with a documented learning difference.

 Is financial aid available to cover the cost of these programs?

-Students requiring financial aid to cover program costs are encouraged to complete the program application and enrollment process as soon as possible so that program costs will be included in their financial aid package.
-Students enrolling in the programs after an initial financial aid letter has been received should contact the Financial Aid Office.
+Students requiring financial aid are encouraged to complete the Learning Partners enrollment process as soon as possible so that program costs will be included in their financial aid package.
+Students enrolling in Learning Partners after an initial financial aid letter has been received should contact the Financial Aid Office.

 Students with disabilities are encouraged to contact North Carolina Vocational Rehabilitation which has a local office in each county.
 VR is a tremendous resource of support and services and, for qualifying individuals, can provide financial support for up to $5000 of the Learning Partners cost, as well as support for other college expenses.